-366 million people suffered from diabetes in 2011, resulting in health care expenditures corresponding to 11% of the world’s health care costs.
-The number of people with diabetes is expected to reach 552 million people by 2030 and related healthcare costs may rise to 40% of the total healthcare budget in high incidence countries (Source: International Diabetes Federation).
-Despite these daunting numbers, our knowledge about the pathophysiology of diabetes type 1 and 2 remains limited and many questions about the relation of the β-cell mass, β-cell function and the metabolism of different tissues remain unanswered, largely due to insufficient technology.
+Approximately 537 million people suffered from diabetes in 2021.
+This number is projected to be 643 million by 2030 and 783 million by 2045, and related healthcare costs may rise to 40% of the total healthcare budget in high incidence countries (Source: International Diabetes Federation).
+Despite these daunting numbers, our knowledge about the pathophysiology of the disease remains limited and many questions about the relation of the β-cell mass, β-cell function and the metabolism of different tissues remain unanswered, largely due to insufficient technology.

 In our research we combine powerful techniques for optical 3D imaging with classic molecular biology approaches to study the mechanisms underlying diabetes.
 In particular, we are working with mesoscopic imaging platforms, in particular optical projection tomography (OPT) and light sheet fluorescence microscopy, to study how different pancreatic cell types are affected during development of diabetes.
 With these technologies, individual islets, or other cell volumes, and their spatial 3D coordinates can be derived in large cohorts of animals, informing about various aspects of pancreas biology ranging from normal pancreatic anatomy to e.g., b-cell: establishment and proliferation, destruction/reduction and preservation, immune cell infiltration, cellular/identity/maturity etc., difficult (or even impossible) to obtain by other existing technology (For review see Alanentalo et al., Frontiers in endocrinology, 2021).
 As an example of the added value of the “mesoscopic perspective” we could based on OPT data advocate for a new nomenclature for how the lobular compartments of the rodent pancreas should be designated.